shivanshPurple/Temporary-Portfolio/qwen.md

 4. **Consistent User Experience**: Unified design approach across all sections
 5. **Better Accessibility**: Streamlined navigation and interaction patterns
 6. **Faster Development**: Simpler components are quicker to understand and modify
-7. **Focus on Content**: Eliminated distractions to focus on project展示
+7. **Focus on Content**: Eliminated distractions to focus on project 展示

 ### Current Component Architecture